New owner advice - What to buy, feed and everything else !!!

 Please remember the following golden pieces of advice:

-1:NEVER buy a single Guinea Pig.They are naturally a social animal and its cruel to keep them alone.
+1:NEVER buy a single Guinea Pig.They are naturally social animals and its cruel to keep them alone.

 2:NEVER buy a baby boar trio from a large pet retailer,despite what they say.It will end in tears, young boars falling out and worse still injuries and vet bills.We deal with this problem all the time !!!!